 - Teeth grinding

-John Finlay’s missing teeth are prominent while he is speaking.
+John Finlay’s missing teeth were prominent while he is speaking on camera in the Tiger King series.
 Although never directly stated, his missing teeth could have very well been due to extended meth use.

 There isn’t an exact time frame around the duration of Finlay’s meth use.
 Finlay spent 11 years at the G.W.
 Zoo with Joe Exotic, and Finlay admitted in the series that meth was one of the “main things” he and Exotic did.
 Another way to look at it is that Finlay is now 35 or 36 (as he was born in 1984), met Exotic at age 19, and has been clean for nearly five years.